stjude/seaseq/README.md

 2. Sequencing FASTQs are aligned to the reference genome using [Bowtie].
 3. Mapped reads are further processed by removal of redundant reads and blacklisted regions.
 4. Read density profiling in relevant genomic regions such as promoters and gene body using [BamToGFF].
-5. Normalized and unnormalized coverage files for display are generated for the [UCSC genome browser] and [IGV].
+5. Normalized and unnormalized coverage files for display are generated for external browsers such as [GenomePaint], [UCSC genome browser] and [IGV].
 6. Identification of enriched regions for two binding profiles:
-    * For factors that bind shorter regions, e.g. many sequence-specific transcription factors using [MACS].
+    * For factors that bind shorter regions, e.g. many sequence-specific transcription factors such as CTCF using [MACS].
-    * For broad regions of enrichment, e.g. some histone modifications using [SICER].
+    * For broad regions of enrichment, e.g. some histone modifications such as H3K27Ac using [SICER].
 7. Identification of stitched clusters of enriched regions and separates exceptionally large regions, e.g. super-enhancers from typical enhancers, using [ROSE].
 8. Motif discovery and enrichment using tools from the [MEME Suite].
 9. Custom annotation of peaks in genic regions.